25 Best day trips from Merida Mexico

 Ek’ Balam is another Yucatecan archaeological site at Temozon it is around 16 miles or 25 kilometres north of Valladolid.
 The site is noted for the preservation of the plaster on the tomb of Ukit Kan Lek Tok’, a king buried in the side of the largest pyramid.

 Ek Balam is a Yucatec Maya name that translates to “the black jaguar” or “bright star jaguar.”
-The settlement covers around 12 square kilometers but only the centre has been excavated and to date 45 structures on the site have been mapped.
+The settlement covers around 12 square kilometres but only the centre has been excavated and to date, 45 structures on the site have been mapped.

-Two defense walls surround the site and the interior city has a multitude of smaller walls.
+Two defence walls surround the site and the interior city has a multitude of smaller walls.

 Getting to Ría Lagartos

 If you have a car, the Ria is easy to get to.
 From Merida, the trip is around an hour and a half and the route is pretty straightforward, simply follow the signs to Tizimin which is then signed to the Ria

 To reach Río Lagartos by bus you need to reach Tizimin first and then swap for either a bus or collectivo.